Bowed string instrument extended technique

-String instruments are capable of producing a variety of extended technique sounds.
-These alternative playing techniques have been used extensively since the 20th century.
-Particularly famous examples of string instrument extended technique can be found in the music of Krzysztof Penderecki (particularly his Threnody to the Victims of Hiroshima), Witold Lutosławski, George Crumb, and Helmut Lachenmann.
+String instruments are capable of producing a variety of sounds.
+Alternative playing techniques, or extended techniques, have been used extensively since the 20th century.
+Particularly famous examples of string instrument extended technique can be found in the music of composers such as: Sofia Gubaidulina, Kaija Saariaho, Anna Thorvaldsdottir, Andrew Norman, Leilehua Lanzilotti, Krzysztof Penderecki, Witold Lutosławski, George Crumb, and Helmut Lachenmann.

 Bowing techniques

 Bowing the body of the instrument

 Bowing the body of a string instrument (which can include bowing the sound box, neck, tuning pegs, or scroll) produces a quiet sound whose amplitude differs according to the place bowed, bow pressure and bow speed.
 At most the sound is a whisper of the bow hair moving over the wood.
 A good example of this technique in a musical work is Helmut Lachenmann's Toccatina, a piece written in 1986 for solo violin which uses many extended techniques.